nginxinc/nginx-amplify-doc/amplify-guide.md

  * Static analysis
    * various suggestions about configuration structure
    * typical configuration gotchas highlighted
-   * basic proxy configuration advice
+   * common advice about proxy configurations
    * suggestions about simplifying rewrites for certain use cases
-   * basic security measures (e.g. *stub_status* is unprotected)
+   * key security measures (e.g. *stub_status* is unprotected)
    * typical errors in configuring locations, esp. with *regex*

 Static analysis will only include information about specific issues with the NGINX configuration if those are found in your NGINX setup.

 Going further, the **Reports** section will also include *dynamic analysis*, effectively linking the observed NGINX behavior to its configuration (e.g. when it makes sense to increase or decrease certain parameter etc.).
 Stay tuned!

+Config analysis and reports are *on* by default.
+If you don't want your NGINX configuration to be checked, unset the corresponding seeting in either Global, or Local (per-system) settings (see **Settings** below).

 ### Events

 There're local (per-agent) and global events.

-In order to see events generated by a particular agent, click on a host in the inventory list, and browse through local events in the middle column.
+In order to see events generated by a particular agent, click on a system on the left, and browse through local events in the middle column.

-In the right-most corner you'll see SaaS-wide events such as general notifications about Amplify updates or outages.
+In the rightmost corner you'll see SaaS-wide events such as general notifications about Amplify updates or outages.

 ### Alerts